-- 1.1 Before opening the tenders the Democratic Services Officer shall check with the Support Team Supervisor that the post box was emptied and any tenders collected from Main Reception at the designated time for receipt; and that all tenders received up to that date are in his possession. - 1.2 All tenders given to the Democratic Services Officer should be properly sealed, dated and timed on receipt and show no signs of being tampered with.
+- 1.1 Officers must avoid placing themselves in a position where there is an actual or potential conflict between their personal and/or 'outside' interests and their duties to the council.
+The appearance of a conflict of interest must also be avoided.
+Therefore, before the start of the opening of tenders process, the Democratic Services Officer will establish amongst Officers present whether there are any "known" declarations of interest.
+The Democratic Services Officer will also advise both Officers and Councillors present of their confidentiality obligations through the Procurement Framework and the Members Code of Conduct.
+The Procurement Officer, will on being advised of a declaration by an Officer of a potential conflict of interest, take a decision on whether the individual/s should continue or end their participation in the opening process, based on an assessment of the context of their declaration. - 1.2 Before opening the tenders the Democratic Services Officer shall check with the Service Support Supervisor that the post box was emptied and any tenders collected from Main Reception at the designated time for receipt; and that all tenders received up to that date are in his possession. - 1.3 All tenders given to the Democratic Services Officer should be properly sealed, dated and timed on receipt and show no signs of being tampered with.
 Where there is evidence of tampering the tender may still be opened but the Democratic Services Officer shall make a statement to that effect on the Record of Receipt of Tenders Form.
-If in doubt the Democratic Services Officer should refer the matter immediately to the Service concerned. - 1.3 The Democratic Services Officer shall ensure prior to opening that each set of tenders to be opened are identifiable as relating to the same scheme.
-At this stage the Democratic Services Officer should ascertain whether any late tenders have arrived (see Note 2 below). - 1.4 Tenders should be opened as soon as possible but no earlier than 24 hours after the designated time for receipt and arrangements should be made in advance of that time with both Council Officers and Councillor to facilitate the procedure. - 1.5 Although it is not the duty of the Democratic Services Officer to analyse the technical content of tenders the officer shall at least take note of any tender qualifications (normally in the form of a letter) and bring them to the attention of the Service concerned.
-For these purposes it is best to make a brief note on the Record of Receipt of Tenders Form. - 1.6 The Democratic Services Officer shall not destroy any of the tender envelopes but shall return them to the service who invited the tenders who shall consider their future retention.
-All envelopes relating to opened late tenders shall be kept. - 1.7 If due to unusual circumstances a problem arises which is not covered by this code and cannot be resolved by the Democratic Services Officer advice should be immediately sought from the Corporate and Regulatory Services Manager. - 1.8 One copy of the Record of Receipt of Tenders Form is to be kept by the Democratic Services Section and one copy sent to each of the following: the Client Department, Legal Services and one copy to be delivered immediately to the Financial Services Manager for budgetary purposes.
+If in doubt the Democratic Services Officer should refer the matter immediately to the Service concerned. - 1.4 The Democratic Services Officer shall ensure prior to opening that each set of tenders to be opened are identifiable as relating to the same scheme.
+At this stage the Democratic Services Officer should ascertain whether any late tenders have arrived (see Note 2 below). - 1.5 Tenders should be opened as soon as possible but no earlier than 24 hours after the designated time for receipt and arrangements should be made in advance of that time with both Council Officers and Councillor to facilitate the procedure. - 1.6 Although it is not the duty of the Democratic Services Officer to analyse the technical content of tenders the officer shall at least take note of any tender qualifications (normally in

+- the form of a letter) and bring them to the attention of the Service concerned.
+For these purposes it is best to make a brief note on the Record of Receipt of Tenders Form. - 1.7The Democratic Services Officer shall not destroy any of the tender envelopes but shall return them to the service who invited the tenders who shall consider their future retention.
+All envelopes relating to opened late tenders shall be kept. - 1.8 If due to unusual circumstances a problem arises which is not covered by this code and cannot be resolved by the Democratic Services Officer advice should be immediately sought from the Corporate and Regulatory Services Manager. - 1.9 One copy of the Record of Receipt of Tenders Form is to be kept by the Democratic Services Section and one copy sent to each of the following: the Client Department, Procurement Unit, Legal Services and one copy to be delivered immediately to the Financial Services Manager for budgetary purposes.